 A Chevalier des Arts et des Lettres, he has received numerous fellowships, awards and distinctions, notably at the African Photography Encounters of Bamako and the Dakar Biennale, and was a laureate of the Rolex Mentor and Protégé Arts Initiative.
 In 2019-2020, he was a resident of the French Academy of Rome – Villa Medici.
 Since 2018, he teaches at the Sommerakademie in Salzburg.
 Sammy Baloji co-founded in 2008 the Rencontres Picha/Biennale de Lubumbashi.

-His recent personal exhibitions include Sammy Baloji, Other Tales, Lund Konsthall and Aarhus Kunsthal (2020); Congo, Fragments d’une histoire, Le Point du Jour, Cherbourg (2019); A Blueprint for Toads and Snakes, Framer Framed, Amsterdam (2018); Sven Augustijnen & Sammy Baloji Museumcultuur Strombeek (2018); Urban Now : City Life in Congo, Sammy Baloji and Filip de Boeck, The Power Plant, Toronto and WIELS, Brussels (2016-2017), and Hunting and Collecting, Mu.
+His recent personal exhibitions include K(C)ongo, Fragments of Interlaced Dialogues, Beaux-Arts de Paris (2021); Sammy Baloji, Other Tales, Lund Konsthall and Aarhus Kunsthal (2020); Congo, Fragments d’une histoire, Le Point du Jour, Cherbourg (2019); A Blueprint for Toads and Snakes, Framer Framed, Amsterdam (2018); Sven Augustijnen & Sammy Baloji Museumcultuur Strombeek (2018); Urban Now : City Life in Congo, Sammy Baloji and Filip de Boeck, The Power Plant, Toronto and WIELS, Brussels (2016-2017), and Hunting and Collecting, Mu.
 ZEE Kunstmuseum aan zee, Ostend (2014).
 He has recently participated in the Sydney Biennial (2020), documenta 14 (Kassel/Athens, 2017), the Lyon Biennial (2015), the Venice Biennial (2015), the Photoquai Festival at the Musée du Quai Branly (Paris, 2015).

 In 2020, he was featured in the Power 100, the annual ranking of the “most influential people in art” by the British magazine ArtReview.

-His first personal exhibition at Imane Farès, 802.
+His first personal exhibition at Imane Farès, the installation 802.
 That is where, as you heard, the elephant danced the malinga.
-The place where they now grow flowers, took place in 2016, where was exhibited an installation that is now part of the collection of Tate, London.
+The place where they now grow flowers, took place in 2016, and is now part of the collection of Tate, London.